Normal Forms and Degenerate CR Singularities

-Then (\ref{b2}) describes all the possible values of $g_{0,1}$ and $f_{1,0}$ and in particulary we obtain that $\Im g_{0,1}=0$.
-By composing with an linear automorphism of the model manifold $\Re w = P(z, \overline{z})$, we can assume that $g_{0,1}=1$, $f_{1,0}=1$ .
-By a careful analysis of the terms interactions in (\ref{b1}), we conclude that in order to put suitable normalization conditions, we have to consider the following terms
+Then (\ref{b2}) describes all the possible values of $g_{0,1}$ and $f_{1,0}$.
+In particular, we obtain that $\Im g_{0,1}=0$.
+By composing with a linear automorphism of the Model $ w = P(z, \overline{z})$, we can assume that $g_{0,1}=1$ and $f_{1,0}=1$.
+Then, by a careful analysis of the terms interactions in (\ref{b1}), we conclude that in order to put suitable normalization conditions, we have to consider the following terms

 Collecting the sum of terms of bidegree $(m, n)$ in $(z, \overline{z})$ with $T = m + n$ in (\ref{b1}), it follows that